Saur0o0n/PIDKiln/README.md

 You could power board with just USB, but 5V output from my board (ESP32-Wrover TTGO with microsd) is too weak to handle EMR and LCD and most of other boards even do not have 5V out.
 You could also use VIN as 5V vout (this pin should be connected directly to USB 5V output) - but then you are limited by USB output and how much board traces can handle.

 ## Installation

+This is short version - for detailed one, please see [Wiki documentation](https://github.com/Saur0o0n/pidkiln/wiki/Hardware-assembly)

 - Assembly hardware, as specified above.
 - Clone git into the Arduino user programs directory (on Linux "/home/username/Arduino/").